Conventions¶

 Internal to External¶

-means it is a product that will be sent out to external systems, so it should conform an external standard.
+Conventionally, a variable starting with an e means it is for external use.
+For example, pdt is a product that follows the internal format in pfund; epdt means it is a product that will be sent out to external systems, so it should conform an external standard.

 A common scenario is:

-in Bybit’s linear perpetuals trading server.
+pdt=BTC_USDT_PERP in pfund is converted to epdt=BTCUSDT in Bybit’s linear perpetuals trading server.

-Therefore, you will see lots of (pdt
+Therefore, you will see lots of (pdt, epdt), (ccy, eccy) pairs in pfund.

 Pure Aliases¶